An honor society for two-year colleges

 According to the organization, "the purpose of Phi Theta Kappa shall be to recognize and encourage scholarship among two-year college students.
 To achieve this purpose, Phi Theta Kappa shall provide opportunity for the development of leadership and service, for an intellectual climate for exchange of ideas and ideals, for lively fellowship for scholars, and for stimulation of interest in continuing academic excellence."

 A chapter of Phi Theta Kappa, Alpha Gamma Nu, was established at the Tompkins Cortland Community College in 1977.
-Students currently matriculated in a degree program will be invited into membership of Phi Theta Kappa if they have maintained a cumulative average of at least 3.5 and have completed 30 or more credit hours, or have attained a 3.8 GPA for 15 credit hours.
+Students currently matriculated in a degree program will be invited into membership of Phi Theta Kappa if they have maintained a cumulative grade point average of at least 3.5 and have completed 15 credit hours or more.
 PTK members must maintain a GPA of 3.2 in order to maintain membership eligibility.
 Students must meet these requirements at the time of acceptance.

 Non-members participating in PTK activities